 - 1.1.1.
-This assessment considers the landscape and visual impacts 1.1.5.
-Reference is made to the St Albans of the proposed development of land to the rear of Burston Garden Centre, North Orbital Road, St Albans AL2 2D5.
-It identifies an existing baseline against which the Application Site's capacity for change in respect to its existing landscape and visual context can be assessed. - 1.1.2.
+This assessment considers the landscape and visual impacts of the proposed development of land to the rear of Burston Garden Centre, North Orbital Road, St Albans AL2 2D5.
+The assessment identifies an existing baseline, against which the Application Site's capacity for change in respect to its existing landscape and visual context, can be assessed. - 1.1.2.
 The report describes the methodology applied to assess any predicted effects, the current baseline conditions, and the potential direct and indirect effects of the Proposed Development at construction and during operation.
-The assessment also considers the application of mitigation measures to prevent, moderate or offset any predicted adverse impacts, together with consideration for the potential residual effects remaining after mitigation.
+The assessment also considers the application of mitigation measures to prevent, moderate or offset any predicted adverse impacts, together with consideration for the potential residual effects remaining after mitigation. - 1.1.3.
+For a visual appraisal of potential 'heritage' impacts on the setting of Burston Manor refer to verified imagery at Appendix LVA04 - Heritage Views.
+These verified views contribute to the wider appraisal of potential heritage impacts associated with the proposed development and were agreed at the pre-application meeting with St Albans in November 2020.